Economy of Greece: Telecommunications

 Between 1949 and the 1980s, telephone communications in Greece were a state monopoly by the Hellenic Telecommunications Organization, better known by its acronym, OTE.
 Despite the liberalization of telephone communications in the country in the 1980s, OTE still dominates the Greek market in its field and has emerged as one of the largest telecommunications companies in Southeast Europe.
 Since 2011, the company's major shareholder is Deutsche Telekom with a 40% stake, while the Greek state continues to own 10% of the company's shares.
-OTE owns several subsidiaries across the Balkans, including Cosmote, Greece's top mobile telecommunications provider, Cosmote Romania and Albanian Mobile Communications.
+OTE owns several subsidiaries across in Southeast Europe, including Cosmote, Greece's top mobile telecommunications provider, Cosmote Romania and Albanian Mobile Communications.

 Other mobile telecommunications companies active in Greece are Wind Hellas and Vodafone Greece.
 The total number of active cellular phone accounts in the country in 2009 based on statistics from the country's mobile phone providers was over 20 million, a penetration of 180%.
 Additionally, there are 5.745 million active landlines in the country.

 Greece has tended to lag behind its European Union partners in terms of Internet use, with the gap closing rapidly in recent years.
 The percentage of households with Internet access more than doubled between 2006 and 2013, from 23% to 56% respectively (compared with an EU average of 49% and 79%).
 At the same time, there was a massive increase in the proportion of households with a broadband connection, from 4% in 2006 to 55% in 2013 (compared with an EU average of 30% and 76%).
-By 2022, the percentage of Greek households with Internet access had reached 85.5%.
+By 2023, the percentage of Greek households with Internet access had reached 86.9%.